 Smoking cigarettes has long been symbolic of teenage rebellion.
 But today, kids are more likely to be caught in a fog of vapor than a cloud of smoke.
-In fact, more than 1 in 4 high school students use e-cigarettes, according to the Centers for Disease Control and Prevention (CDC).
+According to the Centers for Disease Control and Prevention, 18 percent of high school students reported current use of electronic vapor products—“vaping.”

 E-cigarettes, or vape pens, use a battery to heat a liquid containing nicotine and other substances into an aerosol.
 Vaping is the inhalation of this product.
 The liquid, called “vape juice,” can contain many different substances including nicotine, glycerin, propylene glycol and flavoring.